urviparikh/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 ![image](https://user-images.githubusercontent.com/78182982/112769774-ced63580-8ff0-11eb-894e-350b0f7fa74a.png)
 This line graph tracks the progress on the amount of electricity being produced from renewable sources vs. the non-renewable sources that would increase their CO2 emissions.
-As it can be seen, a developing country like China has truly increased their utilization of renewable energy quite drastically, and is very close to the U.S.(developed country) numbers.
+As it can be seen in the graph, a developing country like China has truly increased their utilization of renewable energy quite drastically, and is very close to the U.S.(developed country) numbers.
 Similarly, there is a common trend of increasing renewable energy among all of the countries, which can be attributed to increasing educational awareness on climate change.

 **From this data and research, it can be concluded that:**